ez1540/turbovla-lerobot-plugin/README.md

 checkpoint per task.
 TurboVLA conditions on it, so one checkpoint can cover many tasks in the same dataset.

-Upstream research code: <https://github.com/H-EmbodVis/TurboVLA> · paper
-[arXiv:2607.27205](https://arxiv.org/abs/2607.27205).
-Only the modules were ported here, not the harness — upstream is built around its own trainer, TFDS/RLDS for LIBERO, and a `flash-attn` dependency this package deliberately avoids.
+Upstream research code: <https://github.com/H-EmbodVis/TurboVLA>; paper [arXiv:2607.27205](https://arxiv.org/abs/2607.27205).
+Only the modules were ported here, not the harness.
+The upstream is built around its own trainer, TFDS/RLDS for LIBERO, and a `flash-attn` dependency this package avoids.

 ## Architecture